jarrettgilliam/k8s-package-admin-helm/README.md

 ## Helm Commands

+To list the version of helm you're running

+    helm version --short

+To list helm environment variables

+    helm env

 To search for anything on `helm`, you need to have at least on repository.
 None are set up by default.
 Let's add the official stable repository.

 *Note: this has been deprecated, use [ArtifactHUB](https://artifacthub.io/) instead.*